cjafet/spotifyApi/README.md

 # Spotify API with AngularJS

-The application makes use of the endpoint bellow, to retrieve information about artists and albums name. https://api.spotify.com/v1/search?q=Hillsong&type=album,artist&limit=50&ffset=0
+The application makes use of the endpoint bellow, to retrieve information about artists and albums. https://api.spotify.com/v1/search?q=Hillsong&type=album,artist&limit=50&ffset=0

 The app make a combined use of the limit and offset params to navigate throught results.